Country of origin: eritrea

 Language of the interview: Italian

-[i] Do you want to introduce yourself and tell us who you are?
+[i] Would you like to introduce yourself and tell us who you are?

-[r] Okay, fine.
-My name is [name] , I live in Turin, I am a law student, I was born in Italy, I was born in Turin, half Eritrean and half Ethiopian.
+[r] Ok, fine.
+My name is [name], I live in Turin, I’m a law student, I was born in Italy, in Turin to be precise, I’m half Eritrean and half Ethiopian.
 And what about me, I don’t know where…

-[i] Half and half why do your parents, one from Eritrea and the other from Ethiopia?
+[i] Half and half because your parents are one from Eritrea and the other from Ethiopia?

-[r] Yes, my mother is from Eritrea and my father is from Ethiopia.
-I’m 26 years old in general, I don’t know what to say.
+[r] Yes, that’s right, my mum is from Eritrea and my dad is Ethiopian.
+I’m 26 years old, in general, I don’t know what to say.

-[i] So you want to tell this connection you have with the two sides: Eritrea and Ethiopia?
+[i] So, do you want to talk about this connection you have with the two countries: Eritrea and Ethiopia?

-[r] So the link with my origins is very strong on my mother’s side because I grew up with her and so maybe the various customs, even the language is much more familiar to me than my father’s side.
-I don’t know much, because I’m still here, I was born and raised with my mother.
-But let’s say that the Eritrean culture and the Ethiopian culture are very similar apart from a few facets, they are less similar.
-However, let’s say that my bond with Eritrea is very nostalgic in the sense that it is a land that I have never seen but as if in some way I had known it through my mother.
-But there is always the dream of always going to discover something more, although obviously, let’s say that I have been here more and I know more about the Italian culture than that of my country of origin.
+[r] Yes, well, the bond with my origins is very strong on my mum’s side.
+Well, the bond with my origins is very strong on my mum’s side because I grew up with her and so maybe the various customs, even the language is much more familiar to me than on my dad’s side.
+I don’t know much, because I was born and grew up with my mother.
+But let’s say that Eritrean and Ethiopian cultures are very similar, apart from a few aspects, they are more or less similar.
+But anyway, let’s say that my bond with Eritrea is very nostalgic in the sense that it’s a land I’ve never seen, but it’s as if I’d somehow got to know it through my mum.
+But there’s always the dream of going and discovering something more, even if obviously, let’s say that I’ve been here longer and I know Italian culture more than that of my country of origin.

-[i] And your mom?
-Because you said “I have a very strong bond, because my mother taught me anyway she handed me down” do you give us an example of how your mother made you learn this part?
+[i] And your mum?
+Because you said ‘I have a very strong bond, because my mum taught me anyway she passed it on to me’ can you give us an example of how your mum made you learn this part?

-[r] First of all in the various holidays, we celebrate Christmas not on December 25th, and because we are also Orthodox the calendar is different maybe we celebrate December 25th because we were born here anyway but at the same time we celebrate our Christmas, biene, it seems to me, a few weeks later falls and so we still ate now, we are the usual do the typical dishes, if they gather all the relatives, and we practice the same customs as when my mother was down, so very strong this tradition still practice them.
-Or even the tigrin coffee the coffee on Sunday if they gather all the relatives and if he makes coffee on the ground, traditionally if he makes coffee on the ground, are now my aunts my mother spend hours and hours talking while they make the coffee, or however they cook it, they grind it is a very long preparation that is now talking about it so put on its feet the story assuming.
-And then it’s a very convivial moment, in short, if you drink coffee but at the same time you eat, celebrate in quotes and you are all together as a family.
-And it’s a very strong moment, it’s a good moment.
+[r] First of all at the various festivals, we celebrate Christmas, not on the 25th of December, and since we are also Orthodox the calendar is different, maybe we do celebrate on the 25th of December because we were born here, but at the same time we celebrate our own Christmas, well, I think, a few weeks later it falls and so we eat, we still eat, even now, we usually do the typical dishes, if they gather all the relatives, and we practise the same customs as when my mum was down there, so she really still practises these traditions.
+Or even tigrino coffee, coffee on Sundays when all the relatives get together and if it’s made on the ground, traditionally if it’s made on the ground, my aunts and my mother spend hours and hours talking while they make the coffee, or at least they cook it, they grind it, it’s a very long preparation, I mean now talking about it like this I’m making up the story.
+And then it’s a very convivial moment, in short, if you drink coffee but at the same time you eat, you celebrate in quotation marks and you are all together as a family.
+And it’s a very, very strong moment, it’s a beautiful moment.

-[i] So let’s say in everyday life the important moments you have somehow adopted and made it yours?
+[i] So let’s say in everyday life you have somehow adopted the important moments and made them your own?

 [r] Yes, yes.

-[r] And I understand the language, if I hear it, I understand something that has remained to me and especially then precisely in these moments of reunion between relatives, they always speak the tigrinum, so … But I can’t speak it, I speak something, a few sentences but I can’t speak it.
-Because rightly my mother when we were little spoke to us in tigrinia, when we returned from school both me and my brother if not not if you understand.
-But going to school 8 hours anyway and then even doing recreational activities after school always speaking Italian gradually went a little ‘to fool no, because we were still confused we were a little’ lost say.
-So, my mother was advised to speak to us in Italian.
-I don’t know why.
+[r] I understand the language, if I hear someone speaking, I understand it, something of it has remained with me and above all, in these moments of reunion with relatives, they always speak Tigrinya, so … But I don’t know how to speak it, I can say a few words, a few little phrases, but I don’t know how to speak it.
+Because, when we were little, my mum would speak to us in Tigrinya, when we came back from school, both my brother and I, otherwise you can’t understand.
+But going to school for 8 hours anyway, and then also doing recreational activities after school, always speaking Italian, it gradually decreased a bit, no, because we got confused anyway, we were a bit lost, let’s say.
+So, my mum was advised to speak to him in Italian.
+For I don’t know what reason.

 [i] So you have a brother?

-[i] And does he also belong, let’s say, to this rite, in everyday life?
+[i] And does he also take part in this ritual, so to speak, in everyday life?

-[r] Yes, especially now that he’s gone home, he still lives alone with his partner.
-When… it’s an excuse to see each other again, a little more, he too has always lived and continues to live these moments.
-And then one thing I’ve forgotten is precisely the clothing that is important, because then when there are these parties one has to dress like this, right?
+[r] Yes, especially now that he’s left home, he lives alone with his girlfriend.
+When… it’s also an excuse to see each other a little more, he too has always lived and lives these moments.
+And then something else I forgot is the clothing, which is important, because when there are these celebrations you have to dress properly, right?

-[r] In the sense that the traditional dress of Eritrea this white dress there are these long white linen dresses, with all of the colors, are all embroidered by hand.
-I’ve always been in demand in Eritrea there will be at least 30 degrees minimum, spring and autumn temperatures in summer we reach 40 degrees, as they do with linen which is a bit ‘heavy fabric, but if they dress just like that if they also cover the head.
-And then, if they put, like, all these gold circles, and the necklaces, because it’s customary, even if Eritrea confirms, maybe, one thinks that we live, in the gold, it’s a very poor country, but in the moment of celebration, however, we have to show all what if it has.
-Maybe it will be just two gold necklaces but you have to show them a little ‘, a little’ as happens in other countries also, now I do not know …
+[r] It means that the traditional Eritrean dress, this white dress, there are these long white linen dresses, with all different colours, they are all hand-embroidered.
+I’ve always wondered how in Eritrea it must be at least 30 degrees, spring-like temperatures in autumn and in summer we reach 40 degrees, how they manage with linen, which is a rather heavy fabric, yet they dress like that and even cover their heads.
+And then if they wear all these gold rings and necklaces, because it’s a custom, even if we reiterate that Eritrea is a very poor country, when it’s time to celebrate you have to show off everything you have.
+Maybe it’s just two gold necklaces, but you have to show them off a little, a bit like in other countries too, now I don’t know …

 [i] And do you have your traditional dress?

-[r] I don’t wear my own personal dress, but I use my mother’s one, one of many of my mother’s, and I like it because I feel more at home anyway, I don’t know how to explain you, usually it doesn’t happen much to feel at home.
+[r] I don’t have my own, but I use my mum’s, one of many of my mum’s, and I like it because I feel more at home, I don’t know how to explain it to you, it doesn’t usually feel like home.

 [i] You said something very special.
 You were born here, weren’t you?